AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 If your data is organized as a tree, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-tree"` as the second parameter to create an instance of the {api:the anychart.data.Tree class}anychart.data.Tree{api} class.
 Then pass it to the chart constructor.

-You can also pass your data directly to the chart constructor or to the **data()** method of the chart.
+You can as well pass your data to the **data()** method of the chart or directly to the chart constructor (also with the `as-tree` parameter).

 The choice of data fields depends on the chart type.
-But `children` is always required – it is used to specify the hierarchy of elements.
+But `children` is always required – it is used to specify the hierarchy of elements:

 ```
 // create data